vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/modules/12-logs-with-istio/README.md

 # Logs with Istio
 Logs and monitoring are a very important aspect of microservices architecture.
 It is so important that it is considered one of the three prerequisites for transition to the microservices architecture style.
 No monitoring - no transition.
+(The other two requirements are _rapid provisioning_ and _rapid deployment_, according to [this article](https://aadrake.com/posts/2017-05-20-enough-with-the-microservices.html)).

 In this learning module, we will add collecting logs to our application.